 Composed by seasoned clinicians, professors and practitioners, this book reflects a broad range of approaches for applying the Liberation Health Framework.

-Dawn Belkin Martinez, PhD, LICSW, is Lecturer in Clinical Practice at the Boston University School of Social Work, USA and formerly an instructor in psychiatry at Harvard Medical School.
+Dawn Belkin Martinez, PhD, LICSW, is an Associate Professor of Clinical Practice at the Boston University School of Social Work, USA and formerly an instructor in psychiatry at Harvard Medical School.
 Along with her colleague Ann Fleck Henderson, she is the editor of the book ” Social Justice in Clinical Practice: A Liberation Health Framework for Social Work, published in 2014 by Routledge.
 Dawn is one of the founding members of the Boston Liberation Health Group and gives presentations locally, nationally, and internationally about her work with immigrant families, liberation health theory and practice, and social justice.

 Ann Fleck Henderson, PhD, LICSW, is a Professor emerita at Simmons College School of Social Work, Retired 2010.
 Ann has been a Consultant to Futures Without Violence and is a founding member of the Massachusetts NASW Committee on Domestic Violence and Sexual Assault.
 Ann has formerly been (at different times) a clinical social worker, counseling psychologist, and clinical supervisor at Harvard University and Cambridge Health Alliance.

 Estela Pérez Bustillo, LICSW has served a diverse immigrant population in health care settings throughout Greater Boston for 25 years as a clinical social worker.
 Previously, while living in Los Angeles County, she specialized in counseling at-risk children and families in the child welfare system and at a child guidance clinic.
 Colombian-born and raised in New York City, she has also lived in Salvador, Brazil, where she taught at the graduate school of social work and more recently, at Boston University.